rianvdm/pm-resources/manager-README.md

 # Introduction

 Hi!
-My name is Rian, and I look forward to getting to know you.
-I am a Director of Product here at [], and I look after our [].
+My name is Rian ([blog & portfolio](https://elezea.com/), [LinkedIn](http://www.linkedin.com/in/rianvdm)), and I look forward to getting to know you.
+I am a Director of Product here at [], and I lead our [].
 The purpose of this document is to summarize some of the values and principles I try to adhere to at work.
-But we are all humans and this is going to be a relationship, not a contract, so see it as a kick-start to how we work together, not the end result.
+But we are all humans and this is a relationship not a contract, so see it as a way to kick-start how we work together, not the end result.

 Let’s get to it!

 # My Leadership Philosophy

 I believe that we do our best work in healthy, safe environments.
 That means that to me, the person is always more important than anything else that might be happening.
 I am here to be your partner.
-To listen, to coach, to help clarify with context, to address your feedback, to provide guidance—all of it with the ultimate goal of making _you_ successful.
+To listen, to coach, to help clarify with context, to address your feedback, to figure out issues together, to provide guidance—all of it with the ultimate goal of making _you_ successful.

 When you are happy and successful, I know that our business and our customers will also be successful.
 If (well, when...)
 I fall short of this overall guiding principle please let me know in one of our regular 1:1 meetings, or a message.
 I want to hear that feedback and keep improving in this area.